CortoFUN/solana-token-trading-api/README.md

 The examples are intentionally separated into small runnable projects so teams, contractors, and AI coding agents can find an entry point quickly, understand the boundary of each integration mode, and move into implementation without guessing.

+## Ordinary wallet vs agent wallet

+- Ordinary wallet is the shortest path when one backend or operator is allowed to spend with the full authority of one `X-API-Key`.
+- Agent wallet exists for the opposite trust model: you want the agent to execute only inside an explicit policy envelope instead of giving it the full wallet authority.
+- Agent wallet splits execution and settings into different secrets: `X-Agent-Execution-Key` for allowed actions, `X-Settings-Key` for control-plane changes.
+- Agent wallet can disable transfer entirely, require memo on transfers, cap the maximum spend per transaction, enforce rolling SOL budgets, and restrict transfers to an allowlist.
+- Transport knobs like priority fee or Jito tip are still request-time execution fields, not a separate agent control-plane cap yet.
+- If you hand an ordinary wallet key to an autonomous agent, that agent effectively gets the whole wallet without built-in policy brakes.

 ## What Corto gives you

 - Lightning trading for server-side execution through an API key.